Suferas/nim_game_bot/README.md

 #### 1 - You can only take at least one, and at most a "m" amount of pieces off the board

-#### 2 - The user who takes the least amount of pieces off the board wins
+#### 2 - The user who takes the last amount of pieces off the board wins

 # About the program